Chapter 9 Formatting Documents in Word

 Section Breaks

-MS Word has three different section breaks, which include:
+MS Word has three different section breaks, which include the following:

 • Next Page: The text after the break is moved to the next page.